- 1. Graduation Songs +

 You need a theme for your speech.
 It doesn’t matter if its broad or specific but you need something to be the focal point for your speech.
 Without a theme it can sound like disjointed stories or rambling.
 Some common themes used include but aren’t limited to: overcoming adversity, becoming more mature, new beginnings, learning life lessons and becoming individuals.
 Make sure your theme connects throughout your speech but really hammers home in the conclusion.
 Also when picking a theme make sure it’s something that resonates with you that you believe in.

-Delivering Your Speech
+Tips for Delivering Your Speech

 1. Speak Slowly